debigonz/inventoryControlService/README.md

 ### Stage 3: Inventory service

 In stage 3, the Inventory Service was implemented.
 As mentioned above, this is also an **OAuth2 resource server**.
 It was also configured with **OpenFeign** to communicate with the Product Service.
-AAll services use SQL with JPA.
+All services use SQL with JPA.

+### Stage 4: Eureka Server

+In the fourth stage, the Eureka Server microservice was added.
+Spring Boot Actuator was also added to view the status/health of each of the services.

+### Stage 5: Docker

+In the fifth instance, the applications and database were dockerized.

 ## Repository Structure